actions-marketplace-validations/ory_nancy-github-action/README.md

 Run [Sonatype Nancy](https://github.com/sonatype-nexus-community/nancy) as part of your GitHub Actions workflow.

+This fork always uses the latest nancy version

 ## Inputs

 - `target` (optional): The path to the go.sum or Gopkg.lock file.